 WHAT IS HALAL MAKEUP?
-More than just Alcohol, Pork and Carmine
+More than just avoiding Alcohol, Pork and Carmine

 In Modest Makeup 1 comment